Pomona-ITS/HPC-Tech-Tutorials/projects/XSEDE/README.md

 XSEDE is not the only "scientific cloud".
 There are others like [Aristotle Cloud Federation ](https://www.cac.cornell.edu/about/news/aristotle.aspx), [Open Science Grid](https://opensciencegrid.org/) and the [European EGI](https://www.egi.eu/).
 More about Aristotle Cloud [here](https://federatedcloud.org).

+## One of the "duties" of an XSEDE champion is attending the monthly call

+The slides from the latest call are [here](https://colbrydi.github.io/cyberambassadors/images/20180917-CC-CyberAmbassador-intro.pdf).
+The focus was on communication skills when working with our customers - researchers.